FIMACO

-Financial Management Company Ltd (FIMACO or FIMAKO) was a Jersey company founded in 1990.
+Financial Management Company Limited (FIMACO or FIMAKO) was a Jersey company founded in 1990.

-The company has gained fame as a result of a series of scandals related to the IMF loan funds, operations on the Russian debt market and the issue of obtaining commission income from operations with the state currency reserve.
-The company has also been the subject of analysis as part of investigations into the fate of party financial resources of the Communist Party.
+The company was involved in a series of scandals related to the IMF loan funds, operations on the Russian debt market, and the issue of obtaining commission income from operations with the state currency reserve.
+The company has also been the subject of analysis as part of investigations into the fate of party financial resources of the Communist Party of the Soviet Union.